viewdo/x-ui/docs/pages/actions/element-event.md

-# Element Event Actions
+# Element Actions

-Element [event actions](/actions) work by attaching an event-listener to specified element/s.
+Element [actions](/actions) work by attaching an event-listener to specified element/s.